 Fitting your pavers around drain covers, corners and steps are just a few examples of why you would need to make cuts.
 The same goes for if you need a few more small slabs to fit your paving patterns.
 Likewise, two or three small slabs can be used in place of a larger slab where necessary.

 You may not know exactly how many cuts you will need to make before you start, but planning ahead will give you a rough idea and as long as you are prepared to adjust accordingly, you will always be able to find a way to get the best out of your paving.

-Find out more about cutting methods and the tools you will need here.
+Find out more about cutting methods and the tools you will need to cut paving slabs here.

 Plan Ahead & Communicate With Your Landscaper

 If you are not carrying out the work yourself, be sure to have the necessary conversations with your landscaper so that they can plan accordingly.